 When you are bringing a new member of the family home, you can certainly get by with the bare minimum of supplies, but life can be a lot easier when you are prepared for puppies and dogs to be, well, normal puppies and dogs.
 That could mean chewing baseboards, eating shoes, and going potty on your favorite rug.
-This list is comprehensive but of course there might be things that specific dogs really like that have been missed and some of these things are certainly not essential, just nice to have on hand.
+This list is comprehensive but of course, there might be things that specific dogs really like that have been missed and many of these things are certainly not essential, just nice to have on hand.
 Feel free to email Tanzi@DogCrazyLady.com with ideas!

 Links are provided for some products for the sake of clarity; they are not affiliate links.
 Be sure to shop around to find the best prices and choose the appropriate size /type of items for your dog.
 There is an * next to items that are really must-haves.

 *A Fear Free Certified Veterinarian and close, reputable ER that your vet respects

 A Groomer if needed – ask your trainer for a recommendation

 A Dog walker /Dog sitter if needed – ask your trainer for a recommendation.
 My clients, click the link provided here